arapulido/katacoda-scenarios/cluster-checks/step3.md

 `kubectl apply -f cluster-checks-files/nginx/regular-traffic.yaml`{{execute}}

+Let's wait until all the pods are running before continuing (type `Ctrl+C` to return to the terminal once all the pods are running):

+`kubectl get pods -w`{{execute}}

-If we run again the agent status command, we see that the NGINX check is not running:
+Now that the pods are up and running, let's run again the agent status command.
+We see that the NGINX check is not yet running:

 `kubectl exec -ti ds/datadog -- agent status`{{execute}}